Asymptotics for the wave equation on differential forms on Kerr-de Sitter space

 at $\Gamma$, with the sign depending the sign of $\tau$.
 Now $(\mu/r^2)'=0$ at $r=r_p$ implies $\mu^{-1}\mu' r_p^2=2r_p$; the eigenvalues of $Q$ are therefore $\pm 2r_p$, and they are bounded by $\numin/2$ if and only if

 which in spacetime dimensions $n\geq 5$ is always satisfied.
 In dimension $n=4$ however, the condition becomes $r_p^2\lambda > 1/12$, or

-while the non-degeneracy condition~\eqref{EqSDSNondegeneracy} requires $9 M_\bullet\Lambda<1$.
-Therefore, only for very massive black holes or very large cosmological constants does the above choice of positive definite inner product $B$ yield a sufficiently small imaginary part of $\cP$.
-In fact, for parameters $M_\bullet$ and $\Lambda$ with $9M_\bullet\Lambda\leq 1/4$, the endomorphism $Q$ is not bounded by $\numin/2$ for any choice of $B$.
-To overcome this problem, one needs to allow $B$ to be a \emph{pseudodifferential inner product} on the form bundle, depending on the position in phase space rather than physical space; equivalently, one can replace $\cP$ by $\cQ\cP\cQ^{-1}$, where $\cQ$, an elliptic pseudodifferential operator acting on the form bundle, is chosen in such a way that $\cQ\cP\cQ^{-1}$, relative to a Riemannian inner product on the form bundle, e.g.\ $B$, has (arbitrarily) small imaginary part, which is in particular bounded by $\numin/2$.
-Pseudodifferential inner products are introduced by Hintz in a recent paper \cite{HintzPsdoInner}, where these claims are proved for general tensor-valued waves on Schwarzschild-de Sitter spacetimes with spacetime dimension $n\geq 4$; the point of view of pseudodifferential inner products shows precisely what the special structure of the subprincipal part of $\Box$ at the trapped set is that makes such a choice of a pseudodifferential inner product (equivalently, a choice of a conjugating operator $\cQ$) possible. \end{proof}
+while the non-degeneracy condition~\eqref{EqSDSNondegeneracy} requires $9 \Lambda M_\bullet^2<1$.
+Therefore, only for very massive black holes or very large cosmological constants does the above choice of positive definite inner product $B$ yield a sufficiently small imaginary part of $\cP$.\footnote{In fact, one can check that for parameters $M_\bullet$ and $\Lambda$ with $9 \Lambda M_\bullet^2\leq 1/4$, the endomorphism $Q$ is not bounded by $\numin/2$ for any choice of $B$.} To overcome this problem, one needs to allow $B$ to be a \emph{pseudodifferential inner product} on the form bundle, introduced by Hintz \cite{HintzPsdoInner}: such an inner product depends on the position in phase space rather than physical space; equivalently, one can replace $\cP$ by $\cQ\cP\cQ^{-1}$, where $\cQ$, an elliptic pseudodifferential operator acting on the form bundle, is chosen in such a way that $\cQ\cP\cQ^{-1}$, relative to a Riemannian inner product on the form bundle, e.g.\ $B$, has (arbitrarily) small imaginary part, which is in particular bounded by $\numin/2$.
+That such an inner product can be chosen is proved for general tensor-valued waves on Schwarzschild--de Sitter spacetimes with spacetime dimension $n\geq 4$ in \cite[Theorem~4.8]{HintzPsdoInner}; see also \cite[Theorem~2.1]{HintzPsdoInner} for the resulting resonance expansion of tensor-valued waves.
+The point of view of pseudodifferential inner products shows precisely which structure of the subprincipal part of $\Box$ at the trapped set makes such a choice of a pseudodifferential inner product (equivalently, a choice of a conjugating operator $\cQ$) possible. \end{proof}